Deux amis pour un amour

-"Deux amis pour un amour" is a song by French singer Johnny Hallyday.
-It was released as a single and included on his 1970 studio album Vie.
+"Deux amis pour un amour" ("Two friends for one love") is a song by French singer Johnny Hallyday.
+It was released as the second and penultimate single off of his 1970 studio album Vie.

 Composition and writing

-The song was written by Roger Dumas et Jean-Jacques Debout.
+The song was written by Roger Dumas and Jean-Jacques Debout.
 The recording was produced by Lee Hallyday.
+The single was backed by "Rendez-moi le soleil" ("Give me the sun").

 Commercial performance

 In France the single spent three weeks at no. 1 on the singles sales chart (in October–November 1970).

 Track listing

 7" single Philips 6009 089 (1970, France etc.)